-Officials must allow time for the wiping of the floor should it become too wet or slippery to play on.
+Referees must allow time for the wiping of the floor should it become too wet or slippery to play on.
 Towels should be placed on either side of the court.
 Once a proper request has been made and acknowledged by the officials, the players may take and use freely, either towel, to wipe the floor.
 Players may also carry their own "small" towel for this purpose.
 In such cases where wiping of the floor is considered unnecessary after a request has been made or should the action of wiping be deliberately delayed, a delay of game sanction may be imposed.
-Should floor moppers or wipers be available they will perform the above tasks under the supervision of the referees.
+Should quick moppers be available, they will perform the above tasks under the supervision of the referees.